SixArm/rust-101/topics/testing/test-framework-and-test-assertions.md

 # Test framework and test assertions

 Rust has a built-in testing framework that allows developers to write and run automated tests for their Rust code.
-The testing framework is designed to be simple and easy to use, and it supports a wide range of testing scenarios, including unit tests, integration tests, and benchmark tests.
+The testing framework is designed to be easy to use, and it supports a wide range of testing scenarios, including unit tests, integration tests, and benchmark tests.

 To write tests in Rust, developers create test functions that are annotated with the #[test] attribute.
 These functions can contain one or more test assertions that check whether a particular condition is true or false.
 If all assertions in a test function pass, the test is considered to have passed.
 If any assertion fails, the test is considered to have failed.